 The task was extremely ambitious, but the forces to solve all the tasks were clearly insufficient.

-The situation was better at the Southwestern Front, whose troops had one and a half superiority over the enemy in manpower and tanks (which, however, is clearly not enough for an offensive).
-But the artillery guns were three times less.
-The armies of the Southern Front did not have such an insignificant advantage - in any of the indicators.
-It was not possible to encircle and destroy the German armies, but they were driven back from Kharkov for 100 km.
+A better position was at the Southwestern Front, whose troops had one and a half superiority over the enemy in manpower and tanks (which is clearly not enough for an offensive).
+But the artillery pieces were three times less.
+The armies of the Southern Front did not have such an insignificant advantage - by any of the indicators.
+It was not possible to surround and destroy the German armies, but they were thrown back from Kharkov by 100 km.
 In addition, quite significant trophies were captured.
-Among them were 658 guns, 40 tanks and armored vehicles, 843 machine guns, 331 mortars, 6013 vehicles, 573 motorcycles, 23 radio stations, 430 wagons with ammunition and military cargo, 8 trains with various economic assets, 24 military depots.
-Among the trophies were 2800 horses: yes, contrary to popular belief that World War II was a “war of machines,” the German army then used horses more than during World War I — as a draft force, of course.
+Among them were 658 guns, 40 tanks and armored vehicles, 843 machine guns, 331 mortars, 6013 vehicles, 573 motorcycles, 23 radio stations, 430 wagons with ammunition and military cargo, 8 echelons with various household property, 24 military depots.
+Among the trophies were 2800 horses: yes, contrary to popular belief that World War II was a "war of machines", the German army then used more horses than during World War I - as a draft force, of course.

 Soviet tanks in the liberated city of Izyum, January 1942